 What is an Unenforceable Contract?

 A contract can be declared enforceable for a variety of reasons, including the circumstances we discussed earlier.
 If a contract is found to be unenforceable, the courts will not enforce it.
-Its as simple as that.
+It’s as simple as that.
 It is not legal.
 There are no grounds for the courts to apply the contract.
 If anyone breaches an unenforceable contract, the other party has no legal recourse.

 Any contract agreement created between two parties for illegal actions is considered an unenforceable contract.
-For example a contract between an illegal drug supplier for a specified supply of drugs provided to an illegal drug dealer.
+For example, a contract between an illegal drug supplier for a specified supply of drugs provided to an illegal drug dealer.
 This type of formal agreement is illegitimate since it involves illegal goods and is considered unenforceable from its creation since it does not seek to serve a legal purpose.

 What is the Difference Between Void and Unenforceable?

 The term unenforceable is not specific, since there are many things that can make a contract unenforceable.
 A void contract is more specific as it tells us the status of the agreement.
-While a contract considered void is unenforceable; many contracts that are NOT void are also unenforceable.
-In other words, all void contracts are unenforceable, however all unenforceable contracts are not void contracts.
+While a contract considered void is unenforceable, many contracts that are NOT void are also unenforceable.
+In other words, all void contracts are unenforceable; however, all unenforceable contracts are not void contracts.

 Here’s a great example.
-Most contracts need to be in writing, but not all contracts are; some are verbal meaning, there are a few exceptions to that rule.
+Most contracts need to be in writing, but not all contracts are; some are verbal, meaning there are a few exceptions to that rule.
 So what happens if a contract needs to be in writing but is made verbally?
 Let’s say the agreement is perfectly legal (follows the four elements) but is not in writing.
 Is that contract void?
 No, because it still has those four essential elements we discussed earlier, making the contract valid, not void.
 It’s valid AND not void but is also not enforceable since it is not in writing.
 Make sense?

-Remember, writing is not one of the four essentials elements of a contract.
+Remember, writing is not one of the four essential elements of a contract.
 It is required for real estate contracts because of the statutes of fraud, but verbal agreements exist, and you must be aware of them.